Get our FREE VBA eBook of the 30 most useful Excel VBA macros.

 Watch the video on YouTube

-Why does legend position matter?
+Why legend position matters?

 Based on research from the 1920s, known as the Gestalt principles, we know the human brain will naturally find patterns and meaning from visuals.